Thurston Harris: Career

 In 1957, Harris signed as a solo artist for Aladdin Records.
 His former band backed him when he released his version of Bobby Day's "Little Bitty Pretty One".
 It reached number 6 on the U.S. Billboard Hot 100.
 The track sold over one million records, achieving gold disc status.
 The Sharps would go on to another name change to become The Rivingtons, achieving fame with the single "Papa-Oom-Mow-Mow".

-Unusually, "Little Bitty Pretty One" was released on three different-colored labels: purple, blue and maroon.
+Unusually, "Little Bitty Pretty One" was released on labels of three different colors: purple, blue and maroon.
 The song appeared on the soundtracks to films or television dramas, such as Telling Lies in America, Matilda, Lipstick on Your Collar, and Christine.

 Harris had a second and final hit in 1958 with "Do What You Did", which reached the Top 20.
 His other best known song was "Runk Bunk", recorded in 1959 (Aladdin 3452).
 Harris later recorded on Cub, Dot, Imperial, Intro, Reprise and United Artists.